Can-Can (musical): Production history

 After the pre-Broadway tryout at the Shubert Theatre in Philadelphia in March 1953, Can-Can premiered on Broadway at the Shubert Theatre on May 7, 1953, and closed on June 25, 1955 after 892 performances.
 The original production, which Burrows also directed, starred Lilo as La Mome, Hans Conried as Boris, Peter Cookson as the judge, Gwen Verdon as Claudine, Dania Krupska, Phil Leeds, Dee Dee Wood, and Erik Rhodes as Hilaire.
-Michael Kidd was the choreographer.
+Michael Kidd was the choreographer, Porter's music was arranged and orchestrated by Philip J. Lang.
 According to Ben Brantley, Claudine was "the part that made Gwen Verdon a star."

 The West End production premiered at the Coliseum Theatre on October 14, 1954, and ran for 394 performances.
 Restaged by Jerome Whyte, the cast included Irene Hilda (La Mome), Edmund Hockridge (Aristide), Alfred Marks (Boris), Gillian Lynne (Claudine) and Warren Mitchell (Theophile).

 A Broadway revival was attempted in 1977 starring film actress Leslie Caron and John Stewart.
 Produced by Robert Young, E.Michael Crowley, Robert D'Angelo and Jane Friedlander the production closed after ten only modestly successful weeks on the road.

 A Broadway revival opened April 30, 1981 at the Minskoff Theatre and closed after five performances and sixteen previews.
 It was directed by Burrows with choreography by Roland Petit and starred Zizi Jeanmaire.
 Frank Rich wrote: "...mediocre material, no matter how it's sliced, is still mediocre material.
 'Can-Can' never was a first rate musical, and now, almost three decades after its original production, it stands on even shakier legs."

 A 1983 outdoor production played at The Muny in St. Louis, starring Judy Kaye, John Reardon, John Schuck, Lawrence Leritz, Lorene Yarnell and Beth Leavel to excellent reviews.
 The St. Louis Post-Dispatch noted "Can-Can opened in dazzling style, reminiscent of the Muny glory days, weaving a magic spell.
 Judy Kaye offers a robust, sassy Pistache.
 She's glorious.
 Leritz and Yarnell are teamed in exciting style.
 The dancing is fabulous."